artofscripting/AttackSurfaceDashboard/README.md

 ` docker exec -it <container name> /bin/bash`

-For easy management install Portainer
+For easy management install Portainer is install on port 9000

-`docker run -d -p 8000:8000 -p 9000:9000 --name=portainer --restart=always -v /var/run/docker.sock:/var/run/docker.sock -v portainer_data:/data portainer/portainer-ce`

 # Parts
 ## MassScanner